echoLC/rust-server/README.md

 # rust-server

-A web server framework for rust.
+A http server in Rust.

 ## TODO